pesto-students/p8-vishwanath-anand-bhagat/Week-1/Exercise1.1/README.md

     ![Rendering engine basic flow](https://browserstack.wpenginepowered.com/wp-content/uploads/2019/11/Screenshot-2019-11-12-at-3.26.19-PM.png)
 - Every browser has its own unique rendering engine.
 So naturally, every browser has its own way of interpreting web pages on a user’s screen.
 - The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.
+- Once the browser receives these files, it begins the process of rendering the page.
+This process involves several steps:
+   - Parsing the HTML: The browser starts by parsing the HTML file, which tells it how to structure the content on the page.
+      As it parses the HTML, the browser creates a tree-like structure called the "DOM" (Document Object Model) to represent the content of the page.
+   - Applying styles with CSS: The browser then processes any linked CSS files, which specify the styling and layout of the page.
+      It applies these styles to the elements in the DOM tree to determine how they should look on the page.
+   - Executing JavaScript: If the page includes any JavaScript, the browser will execute this code.
+      JavaScript can manipulate the DOM, as well as interact with the user and make requests to servers.
+   - Layout and painting: After the DOM and CSS have been processed, the browser uses this information to determine the layout of the page, including the size and position of each element.
+It then "paints" each element onto the screen, starting with the background and working down to the text and other content.
+   - Final rendering: Once all the elements have been painted, the browser displays the fully rendered page to the user.
+      If the page includes any dynamic content that can change over time (e.g., through user interaction or updates from the server), the browser will continue to monitor and update the page as needed.
+- This is a general overview of the rendering process in a browser.
+There are many factors that can affect the performance and speed of rendering, such as the size and complexity of the page, the hardware and software capabilities of the user's device, and the efficiency of the code.

 ---